 develop permissions to access the

-data_dictionary model and any models they need to explore in the Data Dictionary.
-See the Setting Permissions for Looker Extensions documentation page for information on granting users permissions to access extensions.
+data-dictionary model and any models they need to explore in the Data Dictionary.
+See the Setting permissions for Looker extensions documentation page for information on granting users permissions to access and use extensions.

 Field comments provide users with the ability to add context to field definitions without having to update any LookML.
 By default, all users who have access to the data dictionary extension will be able to see all comments, and add, edit, and delete their own comments.